vanbrandaos/dotfiles-windows/README.md

 >The PowerShell Execution Policy determines whether PowerShell scripts are allowed to run.
 By default, the Execution Policy is set to Restricted.

 **To change the execution policy (on powershell terminal):*
- 1. Use 'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope currentUser' before executing your scripts (**Once you close, it will default back to the original execution policy*)
+ 1. 'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope currentUser' before executing your scripts (**Once you close, it will default back to the original execution policy*)
- 2. Use 'powershell -executionpolicy bypass -File .\install.ps1' using execution policy as parameter to run all scripts
+ 2. 'powershell -executionpolicy bypass -File .\install.ps1' using execution policy as parameter to run all scripts

 **To execute any command to change execution policy, you must have administrator permission, open PowerShell command prompt with Run as administrator**